 This was my second birth experience with Debra as my doula, and just as with the first, she and my husband helped me achieve exactly the kind of birth I hoped for!
 Being my second child, it was much quicker, however, just as powerful if not more.
 Late on a Wednesday night labor progressed normally throughout the night.
 By 9am Thursday they were quite strong but still manageable.
 All were front contractions, no back labor like the first time.
 By 12pm Debra and I had been in touch and I told her of my progress and told her I was still doing fine at home with my husband.
 Because of the education & training during my pregnancy, I was very calm, and handled all contractions with my deep breathing and focus on the baby.
 I wasn’t sure if I would know when to go to the hospital, as the contractions were so different than with my first labor/birth.
 I remember Debra told me, “Don’t worry, your body will tell you when it’s time.”
 And so it did.
 At about 12:45pm we decided to go to the hospital.
 We all arrived and I was 8cm dilated and 80% effaced.
 Once settled in, Debra suggested to me that maybe a few squats would help the baby’s head break water.
 It took only one!!!
-Very quickly thereafter I was ready to bear down, our wonderful Dr. Bitran came in and our precious baby girl arrived.
-Only about an hour after arriving baby Catalina was with us, in my arms.
+Very quickly thereafter I was ready to bear down, our doctor came in and our precious baby girl arrived.
+Only about an hour after getting to the hospital baby Catalina was with us, in my arms.
 I was able to labor medication free and it was the most powerful experience of my life.
-Thanks Debra for the education, teachings and love, and to Mt.
-Sinai’s staff and OB/GYN practice Dr. Mauricio Bitran!!
-Thank you!
+Thank you Debra for the education, teachings and love.
 Denise and Danny Fernandez

 I want to thank you for all your words of wisdom throughout the months I attended your classes.
 I put them into practice and I could not be happier!